 My practice raises questions concerning mobilities and larger systems of power.
 I use futures and design research and tools to analyse systems and creative methods to interfere with them.
 I often work directly with communities to construct situations, objects and performances which invite the audience to participate, working with a variety of media, including installation, photography, sculpture and sound.

 Alongside my own artistic practice, I am also involved in the organisation of various artistic and curatorial platforms, through my roles as co-director of the Global Resilience Collaborative, Woolstores Project and >3 (greaterthan3).
 These initiatives focus on cross disciplinary collaboration, dialogue and projects between resilience specialists, designers, social scientists, scientists, engineers, artists and industry.

 I have studied business, international humanitarian law, design and art at Melbourne University and the Queensland University of Technology and is a Global Ambassador for Copenhagen Institute for Future Studies and a member of the Association of Professional Futurists.
 In 2016, I graduated from QUT with a Master of Fine Arts practice based research candidature in Visual Art and was awarded the Young Outstanding Alumni- Queensland University of Technology for outstanding contribution to society.
 I continue to work within the Creative Industries Faculty at Queensland University of Technology as a researcher and lecturer.
 I conduct lectures and studio workshops to expose participants to a variety of creative and design considerations.

 Further examples of my work can be found here.
+Say hi below.